dead-claudia/lifted-pipeline-proposal/README.md

 ## Proposed syntax/semantics

-Here's what I propose: A new `f :> g` infix operator for left-to-right composition, and `g <: f` for right-to-left composition, that does effectively this (mod prototype/length adjustment):
+Here's what I propose: A new `f :> g` infix operator for left-to-right composition, and `g <: f` for right-to-left composition, that does effectively this (mod a few nuances like prototype/length adjustment):

 ```js
 function compose(f, g) {